nguyen1024/knowledge_base/H/Hardware-Dell-G15-Laptop.md

 ## BIOS

-F2 or F12
+- F2 or F12

 ## Keyboard Light

-- Go into BIOS
+- Go into BIOS.